-- (1) Caused, resulted in, or reasonably could have led to the specific crime which caused the victimization; or - (2) Was itself clearly wrongful or illegal, thereby placing him/herself in a position to be victimized; or - (3) Clearly put him/herself into a situation where the crime was reasonably expected and/or a prudent person would have avoided. - (e) Contributory conduct to the offense may be determined by the victim's actions or nature of the victim's involvement in the events leading up to victimization.
-The following factors may be considered in the determination of contributory conduct: - (1) Alcohol intoxication that resulted in the use of poor judgment by the victim; - (2) Drug use that resulted in the use of poor judgment by the victim; - (3) If the offender verbally insulted the victim and the victim failed to retreat, a contribution factor may be assessed; - (4) If it appears the victim was injured as a result of poor judgment or as a result of his/her conduct being less than that of a prudent person in the same situation, a contribution factor may be assessed; - (5) If it appears that the victim first physically assaulted the offender, the victim's claim for compensation may be denied. - (f) The Commission may consider all information relevant to the circumstances, including, but not limited to: - (1) Level of responsibility of the victim's conduct; - Foreseeability of the consequences of such conduct; - (3) Ability to avoid the situation (Victim's failure to retreat or withdraw from situation where an option to do so existed.) - (4) Whether there is a direct causal relationship between the victim's actions and his/her victimization.
+- (1) Caused, resulted in, or reasonably could have led to the specific crime which caused the victimization; or - (2) Was itself clearly wrongful or illegal, thereby placing him/herself in a position to be victimized; or - (3) Clearly put himself/herself into a situation where the crime was reasonably expected and/or a prudent person would have avoided. - (e) Contributory conduct to the offense may be determined by the victim's actions or nature of the victim's involvement in the events leading up to victimization.
+The following factors may be considered in the determination of contributory conduct:

+- (1) Alcohol intoxication that resulted in the use of poor judgment by the victim; - (2) Drug use that resulted in the use of poor judgment by the victim; - (3) If the offender verbally insulted the victim and the victim failed to retreat, a contribution factor may be assessed; - (4) If it appears the victim was injured as a result of poor judgment or as a result of his/her conduct being less than that of a prudent person in the same situation, a contribution factor may be assessed: - (5) If it appears that the victim first physically assaulted the offender, the victim's claim for compensation may be denied. - (5) If it appears that the victim first physically assaulted the offender, the victim's claim for compensation may be denied - (f) The Commission may consider all information relevant to the circumstances, including, but not limited to: - (1) Level of responsibility of the victim's conduct; - (2) Foreseeability of the consequences of such conduct; - (3) Ability to avoid the situation (Victim's failure to retreat or withdraw from situation where an option to do so existed.) - (4) Whether there is a direct causal relationship between the victim's actions and his/her victimization. - (5) Whether the criminally injurious conduct made the basis of the compensation claim occurred at a place known for illegal activity (shot house, house of gambling, house of prostitution or drug house) or arose out of acts involving violation(s) of federal, state, or municipal laws.
+A contribution factor shall not be accessed for persons who were in such areas for a legitimate purpose and not involved in any type of illegal activity. - (6) Contribution to the offense will be determined by the actions of the victim at the time of or immediately preceding the crime.